 Ferndale, MI 48220

 Robinson, a 24-year veteran of the Lansing Fire Department, has served in a variety of fire service roles, including Firefighter, Paramedic, Fire Instructor, Training Chief, and Assistant Fire Chief.
 She was the first female Training Chief and Assistant Fire Chief in the Lansing Fire Department’s history.
-Chief Robinson is the City's first Fire Chief, making her the first female to hold a leadership role in Ferndale Fire Department history.
+Chief Robinson is the City's first external candidate for Fire Chief, making her the first female to hold a leadership role in Ferndale Fire Department history.